 For instance, those who register the legal entity with ASIC, who have not yet secured a trade name, will be able to use the Australian Company Number (ACN) that will be provided by ASIC during the online registration as a trade name.

 The registration of the company name is required for any type of entity that does not develop business activities in Australia under their own personal name (the latter situation appears in the case of those who register a company in Australia as sole traders).
+Below, you can watch our short video on the Australian Trade Registry:

 Main responsibilities of ASIC